borglab/gtsam.org/_posts/2021-02-07-uncertainties-part2.md

 **That is what makes working with manifolds so convenient**: All the constraints that are part of the definition of the object are naturally handled, and we can work in tangent vector spaces using their *inherent* dimension.
 The same happens for rigid-body transformations (6 dimensions represented by a 16 elements matrix), quaternions (3 orientations represented by a 4D vector), **and even objects that are not groups, such as unit vectors**.

-In order to work with manifolds, we need to define 2 operations, which are the key to transform objects between them and the tangent spaces. **They are defined at tangent space of each element on the manifold**:
+In order to work with manifolds, we need to define 2 operations, which are the key to transform objects between them and the tangent spaces. **They are defined for the tangent space at each element on the manifold**:

 1. **Retract or retraction**: An operation that maps elements $$\mathbf{\xi}$$ from the tangent space at $$\mathbf{p}_1$$ to the manifold: $$\mathbf{p} = \text{retract}_{\mathbf{p}_1}(\mathbf{\xi})$$.
 2. **Local**: the opposite operation: mapping elements $$\mathbf{p}$$ from the manifold to the tangent space $\mathbf{\xi} = \text{local}_{\mathbf{p}_1}(\mathbf{p})$